 This may be some bad news, so brace yourselves.
 We buy foods that are tasty, but why is canned chicken of such a distinct flavor?

 In case you’ve ever wondered, it’s because of salt and other preservatives.
-These are added to the product to keep it fresh and extend the shelf-life.
+These are added to the product to keep it fresh and extend its shelf-life.

 Salt is one of the preservatives used to enhance the flavor and prolong the product’s shelf life.
 While this is appealing to our taste buds, it has an adverse effect on our pets.